John Martin Mack

-Johann Martin Mack, also known as John Martin Mack (13 April 1715 – 9 June 1784), was a native of Württemberg, Germany and Moravian bishop, who was involved in founding the city of Bethlehem, Pennsylvania.
+Johann Martin Mack (13 April 1715 – 9 June 1784), also known as John Martin Mack, was a native of Württemberg, Germany and Moravian bishop, who was involved in founding the city of Bethlehem, Pennsylvania.
 He also was Württemberg's first evangelical missionary.

 Biography

 Mack comes from Laichingen (Swabian Alb), which was a centre for linen weaving at the time.
 He emigrated from Germany in 1735, and settled in the Moravian colony in the province of Georgia in what is present-day Savannah.

 From there, he traveled to the Province of Pennsylvania in 1741, where he initially settled in Nazareth, Pennsylvania and helped to found the Lehigh Valley community of Bethlehem.